10 Little-Known Facebook Features

-To get to the View As tool, go to your own Timeline, click the gear button on top of your cover photo, and select View As from the menu that opens.
+To get to the View As tool, go to your own Timeline, click the More […] icon on top of your cover photo, and select View As from the menu that opens.
 You can then click around on your own Timeline as if you are a stranger.

 Make Profile Picture

-To do so, hover over the post and click the small grey arrow that appears in the upper right corner.
-Select Follow from the menu that opens.
+To do so, hover over the post and click the small gray arrow that appears in the upper right corner.
+Select Turn On Notifications from the menu that opens.
 Similarly, if you're getting inundated with notifications about comments on a post you previously followed, you can unfollow the post.
-When you open the post menu, you should see an option to Unfollow instead of Follow.
+When you open the post menu, you should see an option to Turn Off Notifications for this post.
 You can toggle back and forth between the two options as often as you like.